NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 shared will result in a tighter coupling of the datasets and in less registration error.

 Run ``theia_sfm`` on each group of ``nav_cam`` images.
-This should take about 2 hours for each group.
-While in principle this tool can run on all images at once, that may take longer than running it on smaller sets with overlaps.
+A run can take about 2 hours.
+While in principle this tool can be run on all images at once, that may take longer than running it on smaller sets with overlaps, unless one has under 500 images or so.

 The obtained .nvm files can be merged with ``sfm_merge`` (:numref:`sfm_merge`) as::